 The Board has adopted an Insider Trading Policy applicable to all Directors and employees.
+This policy was updated in fiscal year 2023 to ensure compliance with an amendment to the SEC Rule 10b5-1.
 The Insider Trading Policy prohibits Directors and employees from trading in the Company's securities during blackout periods and while in possession of material non-public information about the Company.
 It also discusses requirements applicable to Directors and certain officers regarding obligations to report their transactions in the Company's securities.
 A copy of the Insider Trading Policy can be found on the Company website at: www.novagold.com under the Governance tab.